worthbak/apple-store-inventory-checker/README.md

 # apple-store-inventory-checker
 Checks Apple Store inventory for new MacBook Pro models.

+### Now available as a macOS app!
+This script's functionality is now available as a macOS app!
+Read more here: [InventoryWatch App by @worthbak](https://worthbak.github.io/inventory-checker-app/)

 ### Installation
 Run `npm install` to load the project's dependencies.
 Assumes recent `node` version (tested with `v17.0.1`, but should work with earlier versions).
 * `request` for simplifying network requests